 The SOS Children’s Village Rio Bonito is located in São Paulo, capital of the state of the same name, on the southern coast of Brazil.
-São Paulo is the southern hemisphere’s largest city and has a population of over 11 million, and approaching 20 million in its metropolitan area.
+São Paulo is the Southern Hemisphere’s largest city and has a population of over 11 million, and approaching 20 million in its metropolitan area.
 The so-called Extended Metropolitan Complex of São Paulo, which includes conurbations bordering the city, has a total population exceeding 29 million.

 In addition to heavy air pollution and traffic congestion, this population explosion has led to a number of other critical problems.
-Large sections of the city developed without any urban planning whatsoever – entire neighbourhoods virtually sprang from the ground overnight.
+Large sections of the city developed without any urban planning whatsoever – entire neighborhoods virtually sprang from the ground overnight.
 Today, around one million of São Paulo’s inhabitants live in illegal “favela” settlements.
 Some of these are built on precarious terrain prone to landslides or flooding, and there are even so-called “vertical favelas” – huge, run-down tower blocks where families live in overcrowded, appalling conditions.

 Life in the favelas is far from easy.
 Crime rates have successfully been reduced in recent years, but they remain at high levels and often affect young people most severely.
-Those who grow up in the favelas are hugely stigmatised throughout their lives; they are viewed as criminals or drug dealers and are often met with fear by people from better-off neighbourhoods.
+Those who grow up in the favelas are hugely stigmatized throughout their lives; they are viewed as criminals or drug dealers and are often met with fear by people from better-off neighborhoods.
 For the thousands children born into these conditions, it can be extremely difficult to overcome these prejudices on the road to becoming a successful adult.